findthefunction/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 The small size of the data set limits our ability to find anomalies within the data.
+The data does not included the methods in which these campaigns were marketed which makes it difficult to make direct comparisons.
+There is valuable insight contained within the failed campaigns which could be explored further.

 ## Results